Contrast-Security-OSS/docs/content/admin/manage_orgs/rolespermissions/Roles.md

 ## Application Roles
 When you include a user in an organization group, you can provide the user with a default organization role, as well as define individual application roles for more granular control of user permissions with an application.
 By default, a user won't have any access to applications for which they haven't been assigned a role.
-There are four primary application roles and a fifth role used to exclude one or more users from accessing the organization.
+There are four primary application roles and a fifth role used to block a user from accessing one or more applications.

 | Role                 | Description                                                                                                                                                                                                                                                          |
 |----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|